mgsosna/mattsosna.com/_posts/python/2021-06-07-PySpark-intro.md

 ```

 Now we start our Spark stuff.
 We instantiate a Spark session, then create a [**resilient distributed dataset (RDD)**](https://sparkbyexamples.com/spark-rdd-tutorial/) of our list of strings.
 This RDD is the core data structure in Spark - it's what allows us to distribute our data to multiple workers who can execute a command in parallel.

+Resilient = able to recompute missing or damaged partitions.
+Mention `numSlices`?

 {% include header-python.html %}
 ```python